Spirch/BasicIpCameraSnapshot/README.md

 See the included appsettings.json for a simple example using 4 hikvision cameras

 Go to host:port/IpCam to view the grid, click on a picture to view the full resolution

+Should be able to run on windows / linux / mac